Long Wharf Theatre artistic director Gordon Edelstein again directs. Satchmo at the Waldorf will officially open March 4.

+This is Teachout's first play.
+He's better known as the drama critic for The Wall Street Journal.
 The design team includes Lee Savage (scenic design), Ilona Somogyi (costume design), Kevin Adams (lighting design) and John Gromada (sound design).

 Tickets are available by phoning (212) 239-6200 or by visiting Telecharge.com.
 The Westside Theatre is located at 407 West 43rd Street.